-This is a group specifically for the family members, loved ones and friends of clients at Soba College Recovery.
+This is a group specifically for the family members, loved ones and friends of clients at SOBA College Recovery.
 Group members learn about boundaries, self-care, communication and how to best help their loved one.
-The concepts of enabling are discussed at length, and parents of young adults receive the wisdom and experience from other families that have been dealing with these issues for an even longer period of time.
+The concepts of enabling are discussed at length.
+The parents of young adults receive the wisdom and experience from other families that have been dealing with these issues for an even longer period of time.
 Family members are also taught and encouraged to attend Al-Anon or Nar-Anon.

-A group to address family issues surrounding addiction & mental health disorders, and strategies for the entire family system to benefit from the client’s recovery.
-Family members are welcome and encouraged to attend.
+Family members are welcome and encouraged to attend the meetings.
+The group helps address family issues surrounding the topic of mental health and addiction disorders.
+It also provides strategies for the entire family system to benefit from the client’s recovery.

 Addiction and Recovery Education Group